smartdevicelink/sdl_evolution/proposals/NNNN-sdl-server-3.md

 ## Potential downsides

 With refactoring there is a time investment without having the benefit of new features or bug fixes.
-The authors believe that it is worth the time investment because

-The time investment on making the changes now rather than later is worth it because the technical debt of having hard to maintain code will be a much larger time investment in the future.
+The time investment on making these improvements now rather than later is worth it because the technical debt of having difficult to maintain code will end up being a much larger time investment in the future.

-Describe any potential downsides or known objections to the course of action presented in this proposal, then provide counter-arguments to these objections.
-You should anticipate possible objections that may come up in review and provide an initial response here.
-Explain why the positives of the proposal outweigh the downsides, or why the downside under discussion is not a large enough issue to prevent the proposal from being accepted.

 ## Impact on existing code

-Describe the impact that this change will have on existing code.
-Will some SDL integrations stop compiling due to this change?
-Will applications still compile but produce different behavior than they used to?
-Is it possible to migrate existing SDL code to use a new feature or API automatically?
+This is a very board refactor change and will impact most all existing code.
+Integrations with the sdl_server REST API should not be affected especially in the case of sdl_core's integration.
+Server setup instructions for local development may need to be updated to remove references to obsolete start-up scripts.

 ## Alternatives considered

-Postponing until we have the need for new features or when bugs come up.
-This is not a good appro
+The list of changes in this issue will need to be made at some point to be able to maintain the sdl server.
+Alternatives would be to wait until other requests come in and make refactor changes on the files that are impacted by this request.
+This would allow you to make refactor changes in smaller pieces.
+This process of making refactor changes piece by piece would most likely take much longer than doing a single refactor.
+Doing it at once will likely be quicker and result in more consistent code which is one of the main goals to produce a maintainable code base.